aikyam space

 CDF believes that collective action begins with the creation of awareness

-It needs to be especially noted that as our adventurer treks ahead, the treacherous, wobbly rocks are many.
-One of the most prominent is the overlapping of online harassment and gender identity.
+It is not an easy journey, especially for a woman.
 “Growing up in Bihar and as a young adult in Kerala, I could never afford to not be conscious of my status as a woman.
 Women who speak their minds, break social stereotypes to get ahead, or create content online have always been at the receiving end of objectification and misogyny.
-And surely platforms swoop in to profit from that as well.
+And platforms swoop in to profit from that as well.
 The more you troll women, the more engagement you garner.
 The same applies to every historically oppressed community because of two factors: they are easy, almost designated, targets, and can be used for polarisation.
 This is a classic engagement tactic that most extractive digital platforms exploit,” explains Nidhi, connecting the concerns of CDF with existing social inequity.

-Nidhi believes in educating youth and directing them towards a more responsible usage of technology and now AI.
+Nidhi believes in educating youth and directing them towards a more responsible usage of technology and now, AI.
 “If we band together and educate a whole new generation of students on alternative ways to build technologies in collaborative and productive ways, we might see the next wave of innovation being extremely positive,” she says.
 “I have an inherent belief in the ability of human beings to coordinate and resolve things.
-We have seen wars.
-We have seen famine.
-And despite all that seems to be going wrong, what with the warped incentives driving people apart, people do have the ability to band together and work in the interest of humanity.
+Despite all that seems to be going wrong, people do have the ability to band together and work in the interest of humanity.
 We see that in small pockets.
 It’s about making that a movement, like we have done in the past with junk food, automobile safety, or tobacco.”

 Nidhi Sudhan is the Co-Founder and CEO of Citizen Digital Foundation, a non-profit organisation based in Thiruvananthapuram.
 Their three-member team fosters critical awareness among end-users of technology, accountability in tech business, and informed action among government officials and policymakers.
 Nidhi is listed among 100 Brilliant Women in AI Ethics™ 2024.